 What are the advantages of an AAT membership?

-AAT membership is a requirement if you want to take your exams.
+AAT membership is included (worth £155) and is a requirement if you want to take your exams.

 Sign up now and be on your way to become an Advanced Level 3 Accountant.